datacommonsorg/docsite/import_dataset/schema_less_guide.md

 * Computations: Any derived stats such as area of geoJsons, etc
 * Place resolution
 * Entity resolution
-* libraries/frameworks used : geo, html, etc
+* Libraries/frameworks used: geo, html, etc
 * Dependencies: data, scripts, libraries